netdata/netdata/docs/step-by-step/step-08.md

----
-title: Build your first custom dashboard
+# Step 8.
+Build your first custom dashboard
-description: Learn how to flourish any web page with Netdata's real-time charts, configure them, and style them.
----

-In previous parts of the tutorial, you have learned how several sections of the Netdata dashboard worked.
+In previous steps of the tutorial, you have learned how several sections of the Netdata dashboard worked.

-This part will show you how to set up a custom dashboard to fit your unique needs.
+This step will show you how to set up a custom dashboard to fit your unique needs.
 If nothing else, Netdata is really, really flexible. 🤸

-## What you'll learn in this part
+## What you'll learn in this step

-In this part of the Netdata guide, you'll learn:
+In this step of the Netdata guide, you'll learn:

 -   [Why you might want a custom dashboard](#why-should-i-create-a-custom-dashboard)
 -   [How to create and prepare your `custom-dashboard.html` file](#create-and-prepare-your-custom-dashboardhtml-file)